Binary Gap

 - If the current bit is a '1':

-is not -1 (meaning we've seen a '1' before), calculate the distance from the current position to thelast_position
+- If last_positionis not -1 (meaning we've seen a '1' before), calculate the distance from the current position to thelast_position.

-with the maximum distance found so far. - Update
+- Update max_distancewith the maximum distance found so far.

 Binary Representation